aws-samples/ecs-deep-learning-workshop/README.md

 After you've selected your ssh key pair, click **Next**.
 On the **Options** page, accept all defaults- you don't need to make any changes.
 Click **Next**.
 On the **Review** page, under **Capabilities** check the box next to **"I acknowledge that AWS CloudFormation might create IAM resources."** and click **Create**.
 Your CloudFormation stack is now being created.

 **Checkpoint**
 Periodically check on the stack creation process in the CloudFormation Dashboard.
-Your stack should show status CREATE\_COMPLETE in roughly 5-10 minutes.
+Your stack should show status **CREATE\_COMPLETE** in roughly 5-10 minutes.
 In the Outputs tab, take note of the **ecrRepository** and **spotFleetName** values; you will need these in the next lab.

 ![CloudFormation CREATION\_COMPLETE](/images/cf-complete.png)

-Note that when your stack moves to a CREATE\_COMPLETE status, you won't necessarily see EC2 instances yet.
-If you don't, go to the EC2 console and click on **"Spot Requests"**.
+Note that when your stack moves to a **CREATE\_COMPLETE** status, you won't necessarily see EC2 instances yet.
+If you don't, go to the EC2 console and click on **Spot Requests**.
 There you will see the pending or fulfilled spot requests.
 Once they are fulfilled, you will see your EC2 instances within the EC2 console.

 If there was an error during the stack creation process, CloudFormation will rollback and terminate.
 You can investigate and troubleshoot by looking in the Events tab.
 Any errors encountered during stack creation will appear in the event log.